brightsign/dev-cookbook/examples/html-dual-video-decoder-example/README.md

-# HTML Single Video Example
+# HTML Dual Video Example

-This example demonstrates how to run an html web application that plays videos in sequence using a single video decoder.
+This example demonstrates how to run an html web application that switches seamlessly between videos using two video decoders, preloading next content then showing it.
+This approach provides smooth transitions between videos but requires more system resources than the single video example.

 ## Building and Running the Application